Overview

 In this module, we will discuss the benefits of, and considerations for, implementing active learning across a variety of teaching and learning contexts.
 You will also be provided resources and prompts to personally research an active learning strategy and consider how you can apply it to your teaching for your own development.

-Throughout this workshop session, we have included opportunities for you to reflect on your learning.
+Throughout this module, we have included opportunities for you to reflect on your learning.
 Please have a notebook handy so that you can note your responses along the way.

 Learning Outcomes